 CHC’s Postdoctoral Clinical Psychology Residency Goals and Objectives of the program are as follows:

 CHC is a multi-site agency with locations across Connecticut.
-Residents are given a “home office” location at a fixed clinic site and may see patients in schools, shelters, and other non-traditional treatment settings.
+Residents are given a “home office” location at one or more sites and may see patients in schools, shelters, and other non-traditional treatment settings.

 The resident’s supervisor works at the fixed-site location.
 Residents meet weekly in-person for group supervision, seminars and on an as-needed basis for other training opportunities, such as orientation and Grand Rounds.
 Some sites require additional travel time.
 CHC has an excellent video conferencing system that allows staff from all of our sites to meet as needed.
 When residents are not meeting in person, they are able to meet face-to-face via video.